Poppy straw: Harvesting

 Avoiding the labor-intensive harvesting of opium by hand was the topic of research for almost 100 years.
-This research was of notable interest in those countries where opium poppy was an important oilseed crop but due to high labor costs the harvesting of opium was not economic.
+This research was of notable interest in those countries where opium poppy was an important oilseed crop but where high labor costs made the harvesting of opium uneconomic.
 What was needed was a process that enabled commercial extraction of opiates from opium poppies directly rather than from (comparatively pure) opium.

-By the 1940s, commercial production of morphine from poppy straw had spread from Hungary to Poland and finally most countries where poppies are grown on a large scale primarily for their seeds.
+By the 1940s, commercial production of morphine from poppy straw had spread from Hungary to Poland and finally to most countries where poppies are grown on a large scale primarily for their seeds.
 By 1950, about 10% of the poppy seed harvest of those countries was also yielding morphine.
-Based on average yields and the reported production of poppy seed in 9 European countries, the potential production of morphine from those crops was estimated to be 148800 kg.
+Based on average yields and the reported production of poppy seed in nine European countries, the potential production of morphine from those crops was estimated to be 148800 kg.
 However, in 1950 the actual production of morphine from poppy straw was reported to be 11663 kg.

 As of 1950, the average annual yield per hectare was estimated to be 675 kg poppy seed and 450 kg poppy straw (dry capsule chaff), which in turn was estimated to yield about 1.5 kg of morphine (in good years).

 Processing

 The first commercial process by which opiates are extracted from poppy straw was invented in Hungary by János Kabay.
 This process, known as the "poppy straw method", remains in use today.
 Kabay applied his new process initially to fields of opium poppies between the stages of flowering and maturity, while the fruits were green.
 This had several disadvantages: the immature poppy seeds could not be winnowed, so not only was the seed crop lost but their poppyseed oil interfered with the process; the abundant chlorophyll in the green plants also interfered; and an entire year's crop had to be processed in two months, as it reached the fruit stage.
-Kabay soon found that the process could be applied to poppy straw residue from the poppy seed harvest, and thereby eliminate all these disadvantages.
+Kabay soon found that the process could be applied to poppy straw residue from the poppy seed harvest, thereby eliminating all these disadvantages.

 Poppy straw is first pulverized, then washed as many as six to ten or more times in water which may have an acid added to increase solubility, to produce poppy straw concentrate (PSC, also known as concentrate of poppy straw, CPS).
 Dried, the concentrate is a beige to brown powder.
 It contains salts of various alkaloids, and can range from nine to 30 times the morphine concentration of poppy straw.
 Opium concentrates using solvents other than acidifed or plain water are often but not necessarily called PSC.